espressif/esp-idf/docs/security/secure-boot.rst

 How To Enable Secure Boot
 -------------------------

-1. Run ``make menuconfig``, navigate to "Bootloader Config" -> "Secure Boot" and select the option "One-time Flash".
+1. Run ``make menuconfig``, navigate to "Secure Boot Configuration" and select the option "One-time Flash".
 (To understand the alternative "Reflashable" choice, see `Re-Flashable Software Bootloader`.)

 2. Select a name for the secure boot signing key.
 This option will appear after secure boot is enabled.
 The file can be anywhere on your system.
 A relative path will be evaluated from the project directory.
 The file does not need to exist yet.

-3. Set other config options (as desired).
+3. Set other menuconfig options (as desired).
 Pay particular attention to the "Bootloader Config" options, as you can only flash the bootloader once.
 Then exit menuconfig and save your configuration

 4. The first time you run ``make``, if the signing key is not found then an error message will be printed with a command to generate a signing key via ``espsecure.py generate_signing_key``.

-   **IMPORTANT** A signing key genereated this way will use the best random number source available to the OS and its Python installation (`/dev/urandom` on OSX/Linux and `CryptGenRandom()` on Windows).
+   **IMPORTANT** A signing key generated this way will use the best random number source available to the OS and its Python installation (`/dev/urandom` on OSX/Linux and `CryptGenRandom()` on Windows).
 If this random number source is weak, then the private key will be weak.

    **IMPORTANT** For production environments, we recommend generating the keypair using openssl or another industry standard encryption program.
 See `Generating Secure Boot Signing Key` for more details.